The cultural offer is one of the biggest tourist attractions in Europe, and Madrid’s museums are among the most important in the world.

 Collections of decorative arts, historic houses, archaeology, ethnography, anthropology, etc. narrate the history of Spain and also of the city.

-Madrid has its particular Triangle, the so-called Art Triangle, and recognized for concentrating the most important artistic heritage in Spain: the Prado Museum, the Thyssen-Bornemisza Museum and the Reina Sofia Museum.
+Madrid has its particular triangle, the so-called Art Triangle, and is recognized for concentrating the most important artistic heritage in Spain: the Prado Museum, the Thyssen-Bornemisza Museum, and the Reina Sofia Museum.

 It has an important heritage of paintings, including 13 works by Goya and masterpieces of Spanish, Italian and Flemish art, as well as sculptures, drawings and decorative pieces by artists such as Goya, Zurbarán, Mengs, Van Loo, Gray, Sorolla, etc.